emissary-ingress/emissary/docs/topics/install/help/aes-pod-startup.md

 # Edgectl Install: Unable to talk to an AES Pod

-The installer failed to communicate with an AES Pod in your cluster to validate the installation.
+The installer failed to communicate with an Ambassador Edge Stack (AES) Pod in your cluster to validate the installation.

 ## Investigation